The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 The second day of battle

 On the second day of battle, Xerxes became impatient and ordered his troops to attack again.
+The Persians were again unable to break through the Greek defenses.

-Xerxes consulted with his generals and decided to send in his elite Immortals on the second day.
+So, Xerxes consulted with his generals and decided to send in his elite Immortals instead.
+They were considered to be some of the best warriors in all of Persia.

-However, the Immortals were no more effective than the previous Persian troops.
 Despite their better training, they were armed with the same weapons and armour as regular troops, so were unable to cause significant numbers of Greek casualties.

-The second day of battle ended with little progress being made by the Persians and increasing numbers of deaths among their troops.
+As a result, the second day of battle ended with little progress being made by the Persians and increasing numbers of deaths among their troops.

 Ephialtes and the betrayal

 On the evening of the second day, a local Greek man named Ephialtes came to the Persian camp and offered to show Xerxes' soldiers a way around the narrow pass.

-The Persian king was hesitant, but he eventually agreed.
+The Persian king was understandably hesitant, but he eventually agreed.
 That night, Ephialtes led a group of Persian soldiers through a secret path that went around the narrow pass.

-Leonidas had been aware of this mountain path, and he had sent the 1000 Phocians to keep watch over it.
+It must be stated that Leonidas had been aware of this mountain path, and he had sent the 1000 Phocians to keep watch over it.

-The Phocians put up a fight before being outflanked and forced to retreat.
 Finally, by daybreak, the Persian force arrived behind the Greek line and prepared to attack them from the rear.

-When Leonidas was aware of this development, he ordered the majority of the Greek soldiers to leave if they wanted to, which many did.
+When Leonidas was made aware of this development, he ordered the majority of the Greek soldiers to leave if they wanted to, which many did.

 However, he stayed behind with 300 Spartans to hold off the Persian army and buy the retreating Greeks as much time as possible.